-Tip: If you’re using your logo on top of an image, make sure there’s enough contrast to see the logo clearly.
+Tip: Putting your logo on top of an image?
+Make sure there’s enough contrast to see the logo clearly.
 Test black, white, and colored versions of your transparent logo, or look at adding a black layer on top of the image with 60% transparency to create more contrast.
 You can do this in a program like Photoshop, Illustrator, or InDesign.

 If you’re printing your logo on a physical item, you’ll almost always want to use a version of your logo with transparency, as backgrounds may not look crisp on all materials.